 In 2015, Friends installed the first osprey nesting platform of several.
-The osprey nest is placed on top of an 80 foot pole, providing a high vantage point and the 365 degrees of visibility necessary to appeal to nesting birds that rely on the high platform to be free from predatory animals.
+The osprey nest is placed on top of an 80 foot pole, providing a high vantage point and the 360 degrees of visibility necessary to appeal to nesting birds that rely on the high platform to be free from predatory animals.
 Ospreys rely almost 100 percent on fish for their food.
-Click here to see a video of the osprey nesting platform being raised.
+See a video of the osprey nesting platform being raised.

-Three additional platforms were installed in 2016, and the fifth will be installed by the end of the project in 2017.
+Three additional platforms were installed in 2016, and the fifth was installed in early 2018.
 For more information on one of our 2016 installations, check out the Chicago Botanic Garden's post and the post from Bridgewater Studio, who constructed the nesting platform.

 Working with scientists from the Forest Preserves of Cook County, Friends identified turtles as water-dependent animals already present in the system whose reproductive success could benefit from help.